The place where Independent working men and women work

 Before you touch your Front Page Web

-1. Create new a Expression web 4 web from an Expression Web Template
+2. Create a new Expression Web 4 web from an Expression Web Template

 Begin working in the Front Page web